Next Generation Air Transportation System: Advanced Technologies and Oceanic Procedures

 Advanced Technologies and Oceanic Procedures (ATOP) replaced existing oceanic air traffic control systems and procedures.
 ATOP fully integrates flight and radar data processing, detects conflicts between aircraft, provides satellite data link communications and surveillance, eliminates paper flight strips, and automates manual processes.

 ATOP fully modernizes oceanic air traffic control automation and allows flight operators to take further advantage of investments in cockpit digital communications.
 The FAA reduces intensive manual processes that limit controllers' ability to safely handle airline requests for more efficient tracks or altitudes over long oceanic routes.
 The FAA can meet international commitments of reducing aircraft separation standards, which increase flight capacity and efficiency.

 ATOP is used at all three oceanic en route traffic control centers, which are in Anchorage, New York, and Oakland.
 After the first technology refresh in 2009, ATOP's second refresh was completed at these centers in 2020, which is intended to support the system through 2028.
 An enhancement program started in 2018 comprises five large-scale capabilities.
-Deployment began in 2021 and will continue to 2024 in four annual software releases.
+Deployment began in 2021 and is set to be complete in 2025.
+These changes are intended to optimize flight trajectories, decrease controller workload, reduce costs, and improve system safety.

 Information Management

 System Wide Information Management

-The FAA traditionally shared information using a variety of technologies, including radio, telephone, Internet, and dedicated connections.
+The FAA traditionally shared information using a variety of technologies, including radio, telephone, Internet, and dedicated virtual private network connections.
 However, the agency leveraged new information management technologies to improve information delivery and content.
 In 2007, the FAA established the SWIM program to implement a set of information technology principles in the National Airspace System (NAS) and provide users with relevant and commonly understandable information.
-SWIM facilitates NextGen's data-sharing requirements, serving as the digital data-sharing backbone.
-This platform offers a single point of access for more than 100 products, categorized into aeronautical, flight and traffic flow, and weather data.
-Producers can publish data once, and approved consumers can access needed information through a single connection, an improvement over the legacy way of connecting two systems with fixed network connections and custom point-to-point application-level data interfaces.
-The new format supports collaboration within domestic and international aviation communities.
+SWIM facilitates NextGen's data-sharing requirements, serving as the digital data-sharing backbone of the NAS.

+This platform offers a single point of access for aeronautical, flight, surveillance, and weather data.
+Producers can publish data once, and approved consumers can access needed information through a single connection instead of linking two systems with fixed network connections and custom point-to-point application-level data interfaces.
+The format supports collaboration within domestic and international aviation communities.

 In 2015, the SWIM program completed its first segment, which established a common infrastructure and connection points at all en route traffic control centers.
-The program's second segment beginning in 2016 established a service-oriented architecture — composed of producers, consumers, and a registry — and connected National Airspace System (NAS) programs, such as the Traffic Flow Management System, to provide large data sources for consumers.
-Several enhancements are being deployed, including improved security, and SWIM continues to add NAS air traffic management content providers and consumers.
+The program's second segment started in 2016.
+It established a service-oriented architecture — composed of producers, consumers, and a registry — and connected NAS programs, such as the Traffic Flow Management System, to provide large data sources for consumers.
+Several enhancements were later deployed—enterprise service monitoring, identity and access management, NAS common reference service, SWIM Terminal Data Distribution System, and SWIM Flight Data Publication Service—and SWIM continues to add NAS air traffic management content providers and consumers.
+The FAA is working on software and hardware enhancements as well as technology refreshments to keep up with an expanding information environment.